Bratah123/SpiritMS-Bot/README.md

 # SpiritMS-Bot
-Discord bot that SpiritMS Server used, coded by Brandon Nguyen.
+Discord bot that SpiritMS Server used during the very short alpha testing.
 Works with swordie sources if you add some of the functions.
 This can be directly used in the source, meaning its built into the source.
 Not meant to be used, for viewing purposes.